mnemnion/QuikTest.jl/docs/src/index.md

 Next tip: when you add a line intended for one of the nonstandard tests, a type test, snaptest, or broken test, drop a comment to remind yourself what it's for.
 They're easy to lose track of when you start editing the session into tests.
+The REPL history collapses identical lines, so this is one way to do several tests on the same line, such as a test for equality and a test for type.
+The easiest way is to use `[C]lone` to make another copy of the line of interest.

 The various evaluations involved in producing the final test will swallow any comments, so conversely, don't try to add comments you want in the test suite